marialee222/atm/README.md

 ## How to Run
 To run the ATM App on your machine, follow these steps:

-	1. Clone the repository to your local machine. git clone https://github.com/marialee222/atm.git
+	1. First, clone the ATM repository to your local machine using the following command: git clone https://github.com/marialee222/atm.git

-	2. Navigate to the project directory. cd atm
+	2. Navigate to the directory where you cloned the ATM repository in your terminal. cd atm

+	3. Install the necessary dependencies by running: npm install react react-dom

+	4. Run the application:
+ 	npx babel --watch atm.jsx --out-file atm.js

-	3. Open the index.html file in your preferred web browser.
+  	5. Open index.html in preferred browser.

-	4. Start using the ATM!
+  	6. Try out the ATM app!

 ## Roadmap of Future Improvements
 Future improvements for the ATM App include: